miwashi-edu/edu-intro-mysql/README.md

 /* LEFT JOIN 3 */
-SELECT StudentId as ID, Student.Name, Grade.Name AS Grade FROM StudentSchool LEFT JOIN Student USING (StudentId)
+SELECT StudentId as ID, Student.Name, Grade.Name AS Grade, Hobbies FROM StudentSchool LEFT JOIN Student USING (StudentId)
-LEFT JOIN Grade USING (GradeId);
+LEFT JOIN Grade USING (GradeId)
+LEFT JOIN HobbiesList USING (StudentID);

 /* LEFT JOIN 4 */
 SELECT StudentId as ID, Student.Name, Grade.Name AS Grade, Hobbies, School.Name AS School, City FROM StudentSchool